British Virgin Islands | Classic

 - Renting a Hobie Cat Wave from the Bitter End and zoom back and forth for a couple of hours.

-- Using the Bitter End pool for a change.
+- Using the Bitter End pool.

 - Using the beaches of the resort, where they let you use the lounge chairs and facilities if you'd like.